 There were several interesting tour options in Medellin and with my short time (about 2 1/2 days) I just couldn’t do it all.
-I had to decide between this and the famous 3-4 hour free walking tour of Medellin (by the same company), which gets rave reviews.
-But I was going to get fed on this one, so it ultimately won 🙂 I also did do a full-day tour to Guatape, El Penol, and a coffee farm, which I’ll be posting about soon!
+I had to decide between this exotic fruit tour in Medellin, and the famous 3-4 hour free walking tour of Medellin (by the same company), which gets rave reviews.

 This post looks long but is a super easy, fast scroll…I just couldn’t resist sharing pics of many of the fruits we tried, just because they’re so cool looking.
 At the bottom of the post I’ve shared all the details you need to decide if you want to book this for your own Medellin adventure.